 Do we make money from this blog?
 The answer is yes, we make a small amount of money from this blog.
 We make money with our affiliate links.
 We have Amazon affiliate links which give us a small kickback if you use them for a purchase.
 No, it’s not a ton of money.
 We’ve made about $300 in the past two years for Amazon sales.
 No, we don’t promote any products that we wouldn’t use ourselves.

 We are also a Personal Capital Affiliate.
 It’s a tool we use ourselves to manage money and look at investments.
 We have it linked in posts and as an ad at the bottom of the blog.
-This has made us about $300 so far.
+This has made us about $100 a month.

 Something you won’t find from us are annoying ads.
 Especially pop-up ads.
 We can’t stand it on other blogs so we won’t do that here.